Rei-SwitchBot/faq/en-us/Hub Mini.md

 ---
-### How Many Appliances Can Be Controlled by a SwitchBot Hub Plus/Mini?
+### How Many Appliances Can Be Controlled by a SwitchBot Hub Mini?

-There is no limitation about how many appliances can be learned or controlled by a SwitchBot Hub Plus/Hub Mini.
-SwitchBot Hub Plus/Hub Mini only sends an IR signal when needed.
+There is no limitation about how many appliances can be learned or controlled by a SwitchBot Hub Mini.
+SwitchBot Hub Mini only sends an IR signal when needed.

 All learned appliances are remembered by the App.